-Participation/Attendance (5%): Participation is a direct portion of your grade and includes engaging in class discussion.
-We will frequently be doing in-class group activities directly related to the material we are covering.
-These activities will be turned in and checked only for completion.
-They will be used to measure attendance.
+In-Class Activities/Attendance (5%): We will frequently do in-class activities directly related to the material we are covering.
+These activities take the place of traditional attendance.
+They will be available on Sakai and checked only for completion.
+You can complete the activities during lecture as we work them out.
+The lowest six in-class activity scores will be dropped.

-Problem Sets (15%): You will have (approximately) 5 problem sets throughout the course.
-You are permitted to work in groups and, if doing so, may turn in one problem set per group.
-Problem sets are designed to prepare you for exams.
-Simply putting your name on someone else's work very likely could have an impact on your exam scores.
-Because exams make up 70% of your grade, it is important that you take these problem sets seriously.
+Problem Sets (15%): You will have six problem sets throughout the course and are permitted to work together to complete them.
+The problem sets will be available on Sakai at least one week prior to the due date.
+Problem set submission deadlines will be at 11:59pm on the due date.

+Problem sets are designed to prepare you for quizzes and exams.
+Because quizzes and exams make up 70% of your grade, it is important that you take these problem sets seriously.
-Your work should be neat, easy to follow and well presented.
-If any of your assignments are messy or unorganized, then you will be required to type up the remaining assignments.
 The lowest problem set score will be dropped.

-Presentation (10%): The last section of the course will be student-led presentations of antitrust cases.
+Group Assignment (10%): The last section of the course will be student-led presentations of antitrust cases.
 You will be assigned to a group of four or five students.
-A substantial number of cases are available in the textbook.
-I will also post some potential cases on Sakai.
+A substantial number of cases are available in the Kwoka and White textbook.
+I will also post other cases on Sakai.

 We will discuss the presentation requirements in greater detail as it nears, but in general each student will be required to speak for 4-5 minutes.
 The group is expected to cover the more important portions of the antitrust cases and economic issues raised by those cases.